 Ashley Canino, NY

-After college, Ashley simultaneously pursued a career in marketing and built a print and digital portfolio of interviews with subjects from varied disciplines and backgrounds.
+Ashley is a freelance writer based in Brooklyn, NY.
+After college, she simultaneously pursued a career in marketing and built a print and digital portfolio of interviews with subjects from varied disciplines and backgrounds.
 In spring 2015, Ashley left her management position in media research with a major television network to exclusively freelance write.
-She has published several essays and countless op/eds that are engaging and relatable, while being deeply personal.
+She has published several essays and countless op/eds that are engaging and deeply personal.
 Currently, she is writing a memoir, The Hole in the Middle, that reflects on her complex relationship with her mother and late grandmother.

 As a Story Terrace writer, Ashley interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.